ririyad/javascript-with-test/README.md

 ## JavaScript with Test
 ---

-_This repository is still in experimental stage.
+_This repository is still at experimental stage.
 Later I will publish it as template_

 Practice JavaScript with test